openebs/lvm-localpv/README.md

 ## Project Status

-LVM-LocalPV CSI Driver is declared GA in August 2021.
+LVM-LocalPV CSI Driver is declared GA in August 2021 with the release version as 0.8.0.

 ## Project Tracker